• About

 From the Pitti Palace al Ponte Vecchio hotel in Florence, make the 15-minute walk back to the S.M.
 Novella train station for travel to Rome’s Termini station.

-Stay 3 Nights at Smooth Hotel Rome Termini
+Stay 3 Nights at The Guardian

 Address: Via Palestro, 13, 00185 Roma RM, Italy

-I chose the Smooth Hotel Rome Termini mostly because of its proximity to the train station, meaning the girls only had about a five-minute walk to the hotel.
-The Smooth Hotel is also a more business-style hotel, meaning it is clean and modern.
+This hotel is also a more business-style hotel, meaning it is clean and modern.
 Near the end of an active trip, I always like to think about being in a comfortable and clean space to start winding down.

 Free Time to Explore Rome